moozaad/Battlegroup-force-builder2/README.md

-# Battlegroup-force-builder2
+# Battlegroup Force Builder 2
+This is a reimagination of Greg Farrel's original work.
+Completely rewritten for easy maintainance and more focused around organisation view than unit cards with statistics.

-Battlegroup (WWII wargame) Force Builder
+[Battlegroup](http://theplasticsoldiercompany.co.uk/index.php?main_page=index&cPath=70) (WWII wargame) Force Builder

 # TODO
 ## Books